BMW’s low coolant warning typically comes on due to the low coolant level in the engine bay’s expansion tank.

 - If you add more than one quart, you may have a coolant leak.
-If you are constantly adding coolant to your BMW or have to add more than one gallon of antifreeze, you may have a major coolant leak or a serious engine problem, such as a blown head gasket.
+If you constantly add coolant to your BMW or add more than one gallon of antifreeze, you may have a major coolant leak or a serious engine problem, such as a blown head gasket.

 - BMW uses a closed pressurized coolant system with an expansion tank.
 It operates differently than most coolant systems that have an overflow reservoir.

-- Always check the BMW coolant level when the car is cold, and the engine is turned off.
-The coolant system pressurizes, and if you remove the cap right after the engine runs, it will still be hot.
+- Always check the BMW coolant level when the car is cold and the engine is turned off.
+The coolant system pressurizes, and it will still be hot if you remove the cap right after the engine runs.

 - The hot coolant will cause injuries.
 Let the engine cool down for at least thirty minutes to avoid getting burned.
 If you are stuck on the side of the road and have no choice but to add coolant, remove the expansion cap very slowly.